danfayal/ESP32memCARDlink/README.md

 # ESP32memCARDlink

-A wireless interface to access your classic PS1 memory card data, using the memCARDuino project by ShendoXT.
+A wireless interface to access your classic PS1 memory card data, using the MemCARDuino project by ShendoXT.

 # Main Objective